yellowdolphin/darktable-autolevels-module/README.md

 You might notice that the _rgb curve_ instance created by AutoLevels is applied right before the _input color profile_ module.
 This is where the channel-wise color correction works most effectively for JPEGs and most HDR images (RAW formats are not yet supported by the script).
 If you create a new _rgb curve_ instance, this will appear at the usual place in the pipeline.

+**Pro tip**: If you want to process scanned photos, disable the scanner's color profile in the scan program, import scanned images as raw 48-bit PNG or TIFF files, find your scanner's ICC files and copy them into a subfolder `~/.config/darktable/color/in` (Linux) or `%LocalAppData%\darktable\lua\contrib\` (Windows).
+Create this folder if it does not exist yet.
+In the darkroom, open the _input color profile_ module and select the correct scanner profile there.
+This will yield much better results than starting from a JPEG in sRGB color space.

 ### What it Does

 Under the hood, the Lua script calls `autolevels` with the `--export darktable <version>` argument: